AllenInstitute/bmtk/docs/autodocs/source/filternet.rst

 * t_on: time (ms) from the beginning on when to start the flash
 * t_off: length (ms) of flash
 * max_intensity: intensity of screen during flash (>0.0 is brighter, <0.0 is darker) compared to a gray screen.
+* y_dir: Direction of the y-axis in the movie.
+Options are "up" or "down" (default: "down").

 Looming